 Access the best Town Square stories right in your inbox with our weekly newsletter.

 How to take mouthwatering food photos

 Use freshly prepared food for best results.

 Siminerio says the number-one rule of food photography is to use freshly prepared food.
 “If your food has been sitting out for an hour, it will show in the photos.”
-The goal is to use food at its best quality so you get the most vibrant colours and won’t need to do too many retouches after the shoot.
+The goal is to use food at its best quality so you get the most vibrant colors and won’t need to do too many retouches after the shoot.

 If you’re working with mixed foods like salads or sandwiches, Siminerio recommends saving them for last.
-“If you’re shooting a sandwich, for example, don’t prepare the sandwich until right before you shoot it, otherwise it starts soaking into the bread and creates a less appetising appearance,” Siminerio advises.
+“If you’re shooting a sandwich, for example, don’t prepare the sandwich until right before you shoot it, otherwise it starts soaking into the bread and creates a less appetizing appearance,” Siminerio advises.

 Keep attention on the food.

 Your food is the star of the shoot so be sure to use plates and bowls that aren’t distracting.
 “It’s better to use a solid white matte plate than a shiny or patterned plate — unless that’s what you’re going for,” Siminerio says.
-If bold colours and patterns are part of your brand, feel free to use them.
+If bold colors and patterns are part of your brand, feel free to use them.
 Avoid too much clutter or other elements that could get in the way, such as food wrappings, styrofoam, or even cutlery.

 Find the right angle.

 “If you had to pick just one angle for food, that would be the overhead.
 That’s the standard for anything in a dish,” Siminerio says.
 Think: salads, pasta, and poke bowls are best shot overhead.